vpinball/b2s-backglass/README.md

 The default filename can be altered by setting the registry key Software\B2S\B2SScreenResFileNameOverride

+The B2S Server uses the Backglass Screen value on the fifth line from top (excluding comments).
+There are 3 different ways possible to describe which screen the backglass sits on:
+   1. "2" means the screen with the device name = \\.\DISPLAY2.
+This is the default way.
+   2. "@1920" means the screen sitting on the x position 1920 measured from Point(0,0) on the playfield, in this example the screen right next to the HD playfield screen.
+   3. "=2" means the screen sitting on index number 2 walking left to right.

-From release 1.3.1.1 comment lines starting with a "#" are supported.
-If you use tools not supporting comments (or old releases), you need to remove these lines.
+From release 1.3.1.1 comment lines starting with a "#" are supported. **If you use tools not supporting comments (or older releases), you need to remove these lines.**
 ([PinballX 5.55](https://forums.gameex.com/forums/topic/28239-news-pinballx-555/#comment-209692) has been updated for example.)

 ### B2S_ScreenResIdentifier

-The `B2S_ScreenResIdentifier.exe` tool included in the package will help you alter your *.res files.
+The **B2S_ScreenResIdentifier** tool included in the package will help you alter your *.res files.
 You can even "throw" one of the res files on the execuatable and it will edit it for you (the first parameter when started on a command line is the filename to a res file).

 ## B2S.Backglass Designer

-The B2S Backglass Server is also available as a separate download here.
+The **B2SBackglassDesigner** is also available as a separate download here.
+It allows you to edit and create directB2S backglasses using a "WYSIWYG" editor.

 Documentation is available in the package as htmlhelp but can also be watched [online here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/vpinball/b2s-backglass/master/b2sbackglassdesigner/b2sbackglassdesigner/htmlhelp/Introduction.htm)